bitcoin-teleport/teleport-transactions/README.md

 total balance = 0.15000000 BTC
 ```

 * On another terminal run a watchtower with `cargo run -- run-watchtower`.
 You should see the message `Starting teleport watchtower`.
-In the teleport project contracts are enforced with one or more watchtowers, which are required for the coinswap protocol to be secure against the maker's coins being stolen.
+In the teleport project, contracts are enforced with one or more watchtowers which are required for the coinswap protocol to be secure against the maker's coins being stolen.

 * On one terminal run a maker server with `cargo run -- --wallet-file-name=maker1.teleport run-yield-generator 6102`.
 You should see the message `Listening on port 6102`.